cygnusx251/Computers-and-Mathematics/README.md

-One can not run these files directly into his machine by Lean.
+This is a repository for a proposed student colloquium at Ramakrishna Mission Vidyamandira, Department of Mathematics on January, 2021.
 These codes are only meant to share and store.
 The theorems are unsolved while posted online.